header logo

 The championship saved Italian football

-• Juventus: Relegated to Serie B with -9 points, instead of Serie C as predicted, and stripped of two Serie A titles (2004/05, 2005/06).
+• Juventus: Juventus was relegated to Serie B with a nine-point deduction, instead of Serie C as initially predicted, and was stripped of two Serie A titles (2004/05, 2005/06).

 • AC Milan: Deducted points but remained in Serie A, even qualified for the Champions League and won the tournament the following season.